jon-harper/OmniBox/docs/assembly/index.md

 - [Trays](trays.md): Lower bay, CPU, and MCU tray assembly
 - [Panels](panels.md): Displays, lids, front & rear panels

-Photos from this assembly process are from the 0.9.8 release.
-If you have an older or newer version, some configuration details may differ.
+Photos from these instructions are for the 0.9.8 release.
+If you have an older or newer version, some details may differ.

+!!! note
+    The example photos in some steps use slightly different versions of OmniBox.
+The differences in appearance will not affect the assembly process.

 ## Time